bsujalnaik/Campus-Event-Manager/README.md

 ### The Student App
 - A clean list of all upcoming events.
 - Register for stuff with a single tap.
-- A simple "Check-in" button for when you get to the event.
 - Can leave a rating or feedback after.
 - Basic profile management.